-Proposal 1 (j) - Mark C. Trudeau
+Proposal 1(g) - Mark C. Trudeau

-Mr. Trudeau, age 53, has been President, Chief Executive Officer and a director since June, 2013.
+Mr. Trudeau, age 56, has been President, Chief Executive Officer and a director since June 2013.
 In anticipation of our spin transaction with Covidien plc, Mr. Trudeau joined Covidien in February 2012 as a Senior Vice President and President of its Pharmaceuticals business.
 He joined Covidien from Bayer HealthCare Pharmaceuticals LLC USA, the U.S. healthcare business of Bayer AG, where he served as Chief Executive Officer.
 He simultaneously served as President of Bayer HealthCare Pharmaceuticals, the U.S. organization of Bayer's global pharmaceuticals business.
 In addition, he served as Interim President of the global specialty medicine business unit from January to August 2010.
 Prior to joining Bayer in 2009, Mr. Trudeau headed the Immunoscience Division at Bristol-Myers Squibb.
 During his 10-plus years at Bristol-Myers Squibb, he served in multiple senior roles, including President of the Asia/Pacific region, President and General Manager of Canada and General Manager/Managing Director in the United Kingdom.
 Mr. Trudeau was also with Abbott Laboratories, serving in a variety of executive positions, from 1988 to 1998.
-Mr. Trudeau was appointed a trustee of the Donald Danforth Plant Life Center in St. Louis in December 2013.
-Mr. Trudeau holds a Bachelor's degree in chemical engineering and a M.B.A., both from the University of Michigan.
+Mr. Trudeau has served as a director of TE Connectivity Ltd. since March 2016.
 Mr. Trudeau is familiar with all aspects of our business and has extensive and diverse industry experience and managerial expertise and a proven record of leadership to serve as our President, CEO and director.